Table of Contents Hide

 Other features may include baguette shaped diamonds, which are rectangular in shape and are usually set horizontally from the front of the ring, part-way around the band.

 Also common is channel-set diamonds, where multiple diamonds are set in a continuous row which create a streamlined design.

-Another feature which is often used in modern ring design, and can compliment the two-tone design is the open-shank, where there will be a gap to the side of the centre diamond before the two parts of the band rejoin to form the thicker band stretching around the back of the finger.
+Another feature that is often used in modern ring design, and can compliment the two-tone design is the open-shank, where there will be a gap to the side of the centre diamond before the two parts of the band rejoin to form the thicker band stretching around the back of the finger.

 Centre diamond cuts which are quite common for modern rings include the emerald cut, princess cut and asscher cut.

 For the lovers of tradition, a classic engagement ring is a timeless and uncompromising choice.
 The two most common classic engagement ring styles are the solitaire ring, one diamond set onto a plain band, and the three stone diamond engagement ring, three diamonds of a matching cut set horizontally with the larger diamond in the centre.
-This style of ring is said to represent the couple’s past, present and future.
+This style of ring is said to represent the couple’s past, present, and future.

-There’s not too much to say about the classic engagement ring apart from its understated beauty, simplicity and sophistication.
+There’s not too much to say about the classic engagement ring apart from its understated beauty, simplicity, and sophistication.

 As the centre diamond is the main attraction in this ring, the cut of the diamond is not dictated by the setting, and can usually be customised to suit your taste preference and add that touch of individuality.
 The beauty of the solitaire ring is that all cuts looking absolutely stunning.